81Forge

 Ship the next clear step.

-Get product feedback from people who care more about traction and clarity than polished storytelling.
+Get product feedback from people who care more about traction and clarity than polished storytelling, especially for founders building far from the usual coastal script.

 Sell